F-16 in 1/72 scale: modelling reports of another few TAMIYA kits

 Turkish Air Force F-16C Block 50 during NATO TIGER MEET 2005

-For the next F-16C Block 50 Tamiya kit it was decided to do a conversion to a Block 52 to make a model of the Moroccan Air Force.
+For the next F-16C Block 50 Tamiya kit it was decided to do a conversion to a Block 52 to make a model of the Moroccan Air Force so some conversion is needed.
 I had a nice "Caracal Vipers" decal sheet that has the appropriate decals.

 [ 28 ]